 - An understanding of datasets and methodologies to quantify the social and economic benefits of government intervention would be highly beneficial.

-We base our full-time package on comparable positions, and we are anticipating hiring a recent graduate.
+We base our full-time package on comparable positions, and we are anticipating hiring a recent post-graduate.
 We would be happy to discuss remuneration if that does not apply to your professional background.

-Currently, that means £27k per annum and more if you have a postgraduate degree.
-We offer a pension, and you will have 25 days annual leave (plus bank holidays) with a six-month probation period.
+Currently, that means £32k per annum, rising to £35k after a six-month probation period.
+We offer a pension, and you will have 25 days annual leave (plus bank holidays).
 We would also expect to recognise how important you are to our business over the years and will reward your contribution with an increasing salary as you take on more responsibility.

 How to apply

-Please send us a CV and cover-letter about how you demonstrate the competencies set out in the selection criteria by 9am, 25 May 2021.
+Please send us a CV and cover-letter about how you demonstrate the competencies set out in the selection criteria by 9am, 27 February 2023.
 You should also include the names and contact details of two referees, who we will only approach if you are asked for an interview.
 If you are invited for an interview, we will ask for some written work, which would provide evidence of your analytical skills.
 Interviews will take place in June online.
+We anticipate joining in October 2023 at the latest.

 All applications and enquiries should be to email@example.com.